-The chronograph push-pieces, as well as the setting crown, look somewhat vintage but are easy to operate being large enough even for guys with thick fingers.
+The chronograph push-pieces, as well as the setting crown, look somewhat vintage but are easy to operate: they are large enough even for guys with thick fingers.

 This particular ref.
 674 7661 4434 model comes equipped with a black rubber strap, but I also hope that there will be a more elegant version on a black leather strap or a steel bracelet.
 It would be totally awesome.